-[1] This TSS result was not a violation because the weekly average was 43 mg/L and the average monthly average was 21 mg/L.
+^[1] The Discharger did not violate the previous order's CBOD effluent limitations because the highest average monthly concentration was 18 mg/L, and the highest average weekly concentration was 22 mg/L.

-[2] This value is the lowest percent removal value on a monthly basis.
+^[2] This value is the lowest percent removal value on a monthly basis.